dell/csm-docs/content/docs/deployment/csmoperator/drivers/powerstore.md

 **Requirements for NVMeFC**
 - NVMeFC Zoning of the Host Bus Adapters (HBAs) to the Fibre Channel port must be done.

-*NOTE:*
-- Do not load the nvme_tcp module for NVMeFC
+> Do not load the nvme_tcp module for NVMeFC

 ### Linux multipathing requirements